Kentuck Knob: Purchase

-Shortly after the Palumbo family obtained the house, it was substantially damaged in a fire on May 26, 1986, after a gardener put away a hot lawnmower that subsequently threw out sparks.
+Shortly after the Palumbo family obtained the house, it was substantially damaged in a fire on May 26, 1986, after a gardener put away a hot lawnmower that subsequently discharged sparks.
 The blaze destroyed parts of the roof and caused smoke and water damage throughout the house, which was vacant at the time.
-After the fire, the Palumbo family renovated the interior, including the tidewater-cypress surfaces, and furnished the house with rare furnishings.
+After the fire, the Palumbo family renovated the interior, including the tidewater-cypress surfaces, and furnished the house with rare items.
 Robert Taylor, who had helped design the house, was hired to design its renovation as well.
 Lord Palumbo added furniture by designers such as Frank Lloyd Wright, Carlo Bugatti, Charles Rennie Mackintosh, and Gustav Stickley.
 In addition, he decorated the estate with several pieces of modern sculpture.
 By the mid-1990s, the Palumbo family were often absent from the house for long periods, and they alternated between their various houses to reduce wear and tear at Kentuck Knob.